-Every follower of Christ who seeks God with fasting and prayer can experience sudden and surprising open doors of spiritual opportunity, even if those open doors were never apparent before.
+Every follower of Christ who seeks God with prayer and fasting can experience sudden and surprising open doors of spiritual opportunity, even if those open doors were never apparent before.
 It has happened in Scripture and it has happened to me.
 I am certain it will happen for many others as well.

 A prayer summit, involving a handful of key leaders, opened unexpected doors as the leaders were worshipping, fasting and praying.
 Paul and Barnabas, and three other gifted and significant leaders, had been in the midst of a genuine city-wide spiritual awakening in Antioch for well over a year.
 Hungry to know the steps they were to take next, they pulled away from the day to day ministry to hear from God.